Also read:The best performing ETFs of 2020

 |Source: ASX | Period ending: 31 January 2021|

-How do the cheapest compare to the market?
+How do the cheapest ETFs compare to the market?

-The cheapest ETFs shown above delivered impressive figures in 2019.
-The fund with the lowest fees on the market, Vanguard's US Total Market Shares Index (VTS) returned 31.8% in 2019 alone.
+The cheapest ETFs shown above delivered mix returns in 2020.
+The fund with the lowest fees on the market, Vanguard's US Total Market Shares Index (VTS) returned 4.44% over the 12 months to January 2021.

 A few averages worth noting (to 31 December 2019):